nategood/commando/README.md

 Aliases: o

 Define a new option.
-When `name` is set, the option will be a named "flag" option and must only be a single char (e.g. `f` for option `-f`).
+When `name` is set, the option will be a named "flag" option.
+Can be a short form option (e.g. `f` for option `-f`) or long form (e.g. `foo` for option --foo).
 When no `name` is defined, the option is an annonymous argument and is referenced in the future by it's position.

 ### `alias` (string alias)

 Aliases: a, aka

-Add a long form (e.g. --example) alias for a named option.
+Add an alias for a named option.
 This method can be called multiple times to add multiple aliases.

 ### `description` (string description)